The Islands Trust Council welcomes people to share their ideas at its quarterly scheduled meetings.

 The process outlined is authorized by the Islands Trust Council Meeting Procedures Bylaw 101.

 Three weeks prior to the next Trust Council meeting, please provide the Executive Coordinator, with the name and address of the person presenting the petition, a copy of the petition and a written request to address the Islands Trust Council.
 The maximum time of a petition before the Islands Trust Council is set by resolution of the Islands Trust Executive Committee before the Council meeting, or by resolution of the Islands Trust Council at the Council meeting.
 The normal time allowed is 10 minutes.
+Keep your petition presentation between 7-8 minutes allowing time for trustees to ask questions.

 Tips for Making a Successful Presentation to Islands Trust Council.